CMPUT301W21T21-H03/Experimenter/README.md

 Docs holds basic info like team members and UML/Storyboard
+It's also inlcluded in Team Wiki